hugoocoto/wired-ieee/README.md

-# IEEE Article Template for Typst
+# IEEE Article in Typst

-A fast, highly customizable Typst template for formatting academic papers in the IEEE style. **Based on the `ieee-charged` template.**
+A multilanguage Typst template for writing academic papers in the IEEE style (Unofficial).
+Based on the ieee-charged template.

 ![image](image.png)

 ---

 ## Usage

-Wrap your document in the `ieee` function using a `show` rule:

 ```typst
 #import "lib.typ": ieee